Virginia Tango Piatti: Activism

 The onset of war ignited the anti-militarist and pacifist movements in Italy.
 From 1913, Tango Piatti was active in opposing the war, along with the Lombroso sisters, Sibilla Aleramo, Ada Negri, Amelia Pincherle Rosselli, and Margherita Sarfatti.
-Along with Genoni, Luisa Magnani, Vittorina Medugno, and Lina Schwarz, she was one of the five Italian delegates who registered to attend the 1921 Women's International League for Peace and Freedom Congress of Vienna.
+Along with Genoni, Luisa Magnani, Vittorina Medugno, and Lina Schwarz, Tango Piatti was one of the five Italian delegates who registered to attend the 1921 Women's International League for Peace and Freedom Congress of Vienna.
 The organization had been founded in 1915, after the Women at the Hague congress was arranged as an unsponsored convention to allow women to voice their opposition to the war without compromising their feminist organizations.
 The sole Italian delegate to the organizational congress of WILPF was Genoni, who upon her return to Italy organized the Italian section of the WILPF with branches in Milan and Rome.
 She later recruited Tango Piatti, who was living in Florence.
 WILPF records show that from 1920, Tango Piatti's home became the meeting place for the Florence branch of the organization.

 In 1922, Genoni recruited Tango Piatti to help organize the International Summer School in Varese.
 The summer schools were WILPF organized retreats that allowed the women to gather, attend lectures, and discuss various aspects of international cooperation.
 By spring, after the international headquarters had already printed the programs, the summer school had to be cancelled because of an increase in violence due to fascist actions and concern for the safety of the participants.
 Ida Vassalini was chosen as the Italian delegate to the 1924 WILPF Congress held in Washington, D.C., but because of illness was replaced by Tango Piatti, who spoke briefly at the conference about the Italian organization and pacifists in Italy.
 Although she was selected to attend the 1926 WILPF Congress in Dublin, Ireland, the congress report notes "delegate got as far as Switzerland; unable to get vis[a] further".
 Her written report on the Italian section was published, which explained that collective action had been difficult because of repression by the fascist regime, its nationalist aims, war, and control of the schools and professional organizations.
 She was also invited that year by Madeleine Doty to attend a workshop in Bourneville, France, but could not obtain travel documents.